Approx. 711 acre private island for sale in The Bahamas located in the Berry Islands – rare substantial private island development opportunity.

 Telephone communication is via satellite phone or cellular phone.

-A Snapshot of Bahamas
+A guide to Bahamas

-Top 3 Reasons to Invest in Bahamas
+Reasons to invest in Bahamas

 - 700 jaw-droppingly beautiful beach-fringed islands dotted in the sparkling turquoise Atlantic Ocean.